SPECIALISTS IN APPEALS & INADMISSIBILITY CASES

 There are two types of applications for Spouse and Common-Law Sponsorship

-Outland Spousal Sponsorship: your application will be processed through the visa office in the sponsored spouse's country of citizenship or where they legally reside (if outside Canada).
+• Outland Sponsorship: your application will be processed through the visa office in the sponsored spouse's country of citizenship or where they legally reside (if outside Canada).
 If you and your Spouse/Common-law partner live together in Canada, you can still apply under this category.
-Applying under this category will make you eligible to Appeal a refusal.
-You will not have rights to appeal for an Inland Spousal Application.
+Applying under this category will make you eligible to appeal a refusal at the Immigration Appeal Division (IAD).

 * Important information on Refused Spousal Sponsorship applications